Lineage Societies

 My Personal Journey

 When my husband and I moved to Virginia almost five years ago, I had no idea of my deep ancestral roots embedded in Virginia’s and America’s history.
-I have since documented my descent from three Jamestowne Society qualifying ancestors – John Clay, Joseph Royall, and Robert Booth.
-I have also proven my descent from a shared grandmother with Thomas Jefferson.
-In doing so, I not only honor my parents and ancestors, but also those family members who come after me.
+I have since documented my descent from three Jamestowne Society qualifying ancestors – John Clay on my maternal side, Joseph Royall and Robert Booth on my paternal side.
+I have also documented my lineage to Katherine Banks, a grandmother I share with Thomas Jefferson.
+In documenting my ancestral lines, I not only honor my parents and ancestors, but also those family members who come after me.

 Final Thoughts